testssl/testssl.sh/Readme.md

 * .. it is there for reading.
 Please do so :-) -- at least before asking questions.
 See man page in groff, html and markdown format in `~/doc/`.
 * [https://testssl.sh/](https://testssl.sh/) will help to get you started.
 * There's also an [AI generated doc](https://deepwiki.com/testssl/testssl.sh), see also below.
-* Will Hunt provides a longer [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/) for an older version (2.8), including useful background information.
+* Will Hunt provided a longer [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/) .
+While it was written for an older version (2.8), it still includes background information.

 ### Contributing

-A lot of contributors already helped to push the project where it currently is, see [CREDITS.md](https://github.com/testssl/testssl.sh/blob/3.2/CREDITS.md).
+A lot of contributors already helped to push the project where it currently is, see [CREDITS.md](https://github.com/testssl/testssl.sh/blob/3.3dev/CREDITS.md).
 Your contribution would be also welcome!
 There's an [issue list](https://github.com/testssl/testssl.sh/issues).
 To get started look for issues which are labeled as [good first issue](https://github.com/testssl/testssl.sh/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), [for grabs](https://github.com/testssl/testssl.sh/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) or [help wanted](https://github.com/testssl/testssl.sh/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 The latter is more advanced.
 You can also lookout for [documentation issues](https://github.com/testssl/testssl.sh/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation), or you can help with [unit testing](https://github.com/testssl/testssl.sh/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22unit%20test%22) or improving github actions.

-It is recommended to read [CONTRIBUTING.md](https://github.com/testssl/testssl.sh/blob/3.2/CONTRIBUTING.md) and please also have a look at he [Coding Convention](https://github.com/testssl/testssl.sh/blob/3.2/Coding_Convention.md).
+It is recommended to read [CONTRIBUTING.md](https://github.com/testssl/testssl.sh/blob/3.3dev/CONTRIBUTING.md) and please also have a look at he [Coding Convention](https://github.com/testssl/testssl.sh/blob/3.3dev/Coding_Convention.md).
 Before you start writing PRs with hundreds of lines, better create an issue first.

 In general there's also some maintenance burden, like maintaining handshakes and CA stores etc. .
 If you believe you can contribute and be responsible to one of those maintenance task, please speak up.
 That would free resources that we could use for development.